Carol Haerer

 Carol Haerer (1933-2002) was an American artist known for abstract painting in the vein of Minimalism and Lyrical abstraction.

 Career

 Haerer is best known for her White Painting series of works.
 Her work was included in the Lyrical Abstraction exhibition at the Aldrich Museum of Contemporary Art, Ridgefield, Connecticut.
 In 1990, the Rothko Foundation at Artists Space sponsored a three-person exhibition of Ed Clark, Carol Haerer and Ted Kanshare, which was reviewed by Arts Magazine.
-Her large paintings were often stretched on supports with rounded corners, creating a sense of elegant objecthood as well as luminous surface quality.
+Her large-scale paintings were often stretched on supports with rounded corners, creating a sense of objecthood with luminous surface quality.

 Education

-Haerer graduated from the University of Nebraska, Lincoln in 1954, and went on receive a Fulbright Fellowship to attend the Sorbonne in Paris for two years.
+Haerer graduated from the University of Nebraska in 1954, and went on receive a Fulbright Fellowship to attend the Sorbonne in Paris for two years.
 She then attended the University of California, Berkeley, where she received a Masters of Fine Arts.

 Awards and honors

 Haerer received a Guggenheim Fellowship for Creative Art in 1988.